secworks/trng/doc/Cryptech_TRNG_Introduction.md

 ### CSPRNG ###

 The CSPRNG is responsible for generating the random numbers provided to applications by the TRNG.

+The Cryptech CSPRNG is based on the stream cipher ChaCha.

 The CSPRNG requires two 512 bit words from the mixer to seed the